gophercoders/website/content/install/macosx.md

 {{< img src="/images/install/macosx/GoInstallerStart.png" title="Starting the Go installer" >}}

-You should install Go for all users of you Mac and accept the default install location.
+You should install Go for all users of your Mac and accept the default install location.
 The installer will ask you for your password before the install process begins.
 This is normal.
 Enter you password and click "Continue".

 Go will now begin to install.
 Once the Go installer completes if everything has worked correctly so far you should be able to confirm the version of Go you have installed.
 To do this you use Go's `go` command into the